Personal god: Classical

 Classical deists who adhere to Herbert's common notion certainly believe in a personal god because those notions include the belief that God dispenses rewards and punishments both in this life and after it.
 This is not something an impersonal force would do.
 However, a personal relationship with God is not contemplated since living a virtuous and pious life is seen as the primary means of worshiping God.

 Humanist

 Humanist deists accept the core principles of deism but incorporate humanist beliefs into their faith.
-Thus, humanistic deists believe in a personal god who created the universe.
 The key element that separates humanistic deists from other deists is the emphasis on the importance of human development over religious development and on the relationships among human beings over the relationships between humans and God.
 Those who self-identify as humanistic deists may take an approach based upon what is found in classical deism and allow their worship of God to manifest itself primarily (or exclusively) in the manner in which they treat others.
-Other humanistic deists may prioritize their relationships with other human beings over their relationship with God yet still maintain a personal relationship with the Supreme Being.
+Other humanistic deists may prioritize their relationships with other human beings over theological beliefs, but still maintain a belief in a Supreme Being.